otacke/h5p-todo/README.md

 ### DONE <strike>WP-H5P-Resize-Hack</strike>
 Simple H5P-Plugin for WordPress that continuously triggers a resize event on the window.

+### DONE <strike>Content Type: Paragraph Writing Structure Strips</strike>
+<strike>- Have multiple text input fields and a "strip" next to it indicating the suggested length of a paragraph in relation to other paragraphs, cmp. https://www.tes.com/teaching-resource/paragraph-writing-structure-strips-for-gcse-english-literature-aqa-11821384 or https://www.pinterest.de/pin/463307880411263982/ or https://jivespin.wordpress.com/2017/07/20/structure-strips-stripping-literacy-to-the-basics/ or https://doingsocialstudies.com/2018/02/22/structure-strips-seriously-where-have-you-been-hiding/</strike>
+<strike>- Allow to set the weight of each paragraph</strike>
+<strike>- Allow to set the color of a paragraph strip</strike>
+<strike>- Allow to set some slack. e.g +/- 10 % of characters or words</strike>
+<strike>- Allow to customize feedback messages if a paragraph subceeds/exceeds</strike>
+<strike>- Save content state for revision, cmp.
+Cornell Notes</strike>

 ### Set slide duration for Course Presentation
 It was nice if one could set a period of time after which a course presentations jumps to the next slide automatically.
 Might be fun for petcha kutcha or similar things.
 I already had some code to do this, but it got lost :-/